 2. See the Miyazu Japanese Garden

 Inspired by Nelson’s sister city Miyazu in Japan, this traditional Japanese garden is ideal for a tranquil and contemplative stroll.
+The gate is made from old timber from the port that’s been repurposed as a lovely entryway into the gardens.
+There are reflective ponds, trickling springs, and plenty of spots to sit and soak in the serene atmosphere.
 During the spring, the cherry blossoms come out in full force.
 There’s also a century-old camellia tree and the Zen garden with raked sand.
-Entry is free.

 3. Tour the Nelson Provincial Museum